By Alyse Bacine

 Somatic Breathwork Facilitator Training

-Somatic breathwork represents a significant evolution in the field.
-It integrates conscious breathing with direct body awareness, and this approach recognizes that patterns reside in physical tissues, not just mental constructs.
+Body-based breathwork represents a significant evolution in the field.
+It integrates conscious breathing with direct body awareness, recognizing that patterns reside in physical tissues rather than mental constructs.

 • Developing skills to track subtle bodily cues